relientm96/SinsOnTwitter/README.md

 # Sins on Twitter
-This is a cloud based web application built for the subject Cluster and Cloud Computing (COMP90024)
+This is a cloud based web application built for Assignment 2 in the subject Cluster and Cloud Computing (COMP90024)

 ## Key Features
 * Three node CouchDB Cluster.